 Identify patients at risk of falls and, potentially at risk of unplanned hospital admissions

-Search criteria incorporates:
+Search criteria incorporate:

 Prompt background alerts to systematically identify at risk patients

-Developed by Walsall CCG in partnership with Keele University
+Developed by Walsall CCG in partnership with Keele University (SystmOne version developed in partnership with Ardens Healthcare Informatics Ltd)

 Identify patients over the age of 65 who may benefit from a medication review, falls assessment and sign-posting to local falls prevention services